 Elmcrest’s focus on Education, Employability, and Character Building demonstrates our commitment to providing youth in our care with the skills needed for them to be successful in the classroom, workplace, and community.

-Elmcrest’s Long-Term Residential Programs provide residential care to almost 60 male and female youth in five “Campus Cottages” located on our beautiful Elmcrest main campus.
+Elmcrest’s Long-Term Residential Programs provide residential care to almost 60 male and female youth in six “Campus Cottages” located on our beautiful Elmcrest main campus.

 The capacity of each of our five Critical Care Programs is nine youth.